capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 import pymc			# bayesian methods including markov chain monte carlo
 ```

-For the purposes of this tutorial we will only use numpy, the basic numerical analysis library, so you only need to type
+For the purposes of this tutorial we will only use numpy, the basic numerical analysis library, and matplitlib, a plotting library, so you only need to type

 ```python
 import numpy as np